Upskilling Program for Inclusive Excellence

 Stage A

 Optional educational credential assessment and English language proficiency testing.
-All participants will complete the CliftonStrengths assessment, Career Wayfinding Workshops, an Alternative Careers Workshop, and a one-on-one career coaching session.
+All Participants will complete the CliftonStrengths assessment, Career Wayfinding Workshops, and a one-on-one career coaching session.

 2 graphic